Henrik Bielke

-Henrik Bjelke (13 January 1615 – 16 March 1683) was a Norwegian military officer who served as Admiral of the Realm of Denmark-Norway from 1662 to 1679.
+Henrik Bjelke (13 January 1615 – 16 March 1683) was a Norwegian-Danish military officer who served as Admiral of the Realm of Denmark-Norway from 1662 to 1679.
 He was in command of the Royal Dano-Norwegian Navy from 1657 to 1679.
+He owned the estates Næsbyholm, Bavelse, and Tersløsegaard south of Copenhagen.

 Early life and education

 Bjelke was born at Elingård Manor on Onsøy in Østfold, Norway.
 He was the son of Chancellor of Norway Jens Bjelke and Sophie Brockenhuus.
-He was the brother of Ove Bjelke (1611–1674) and Jørgen Bjelke (1621-1696), both of whom also held prominent positions.
+He was the brother of Ove Bjelke (1611–1674) and Jørgen Bjelke (1621–1696), both of whom also held prominent positions.

+Although while still very young, he enrolled and registered in 1633 in the University of Padua in Italy.